George Crabbe Poetry Competition Entry 2025

 Entry fees: £4 for each poem.

-Closing date: 15 June 2023.
+Closing date: Midnight Friday 13 June 2025.

-Please complete the following items and change the ‘Add to Basket’ quantity to the number of poems you are entering.
+To enter, please complete the following items and change the ‘Add to Basket’ quantity to the number of poems you are entering.

 Whether you are entering one or several poems, please read this carefully and prepare your poem(s) as described before starting to enter.

 1. Put two copies of each of your poems into one document.
+Trying to upload each copy in separate documents will not work.

 2. Put each poem on a separate page (Hint: In Word use Insert->Pages->Page Break to separate them).